maalucf/hyperbank/README.md

 ### Running

 To run the application make sure you are inside the <a href='https://github.com/maalucf/hyperbank/tree/main/hyperbank-back'>hyperbank-back</a> folder.
-Once you are in the correct folder, run the script:
+Once you are in the correct folder, run the script
 ```sh
 npm run start
 ```